manuelcmachado/flask-apis/README.md

 - hello_world.py: Running this file, the classic "Hello World" message is rendered in a Web Browser.
 This a very basic Flask app.
 - run_internet_sales_inplace.py: If you want to test the app before launching the server, run this.
 - start_internet_sales.py: This is the app's starting point.

+## Running the Flask app

+As mentioned above, run the script start_internet_sales.py and you have your Flask app up and running as depicted below: